loon3/frog-logger/README.md

 ## Troubleshooting

-If Frog Logger hangs up or is otherwise not working correctly, first try restarting IPFS Desktop.
+If Frog Logger hangs up or is otherwise not working proply, try restarting IPFS Desktop first then restarting Frog Logger.